Keesha Barthelemy, LMHC

 Staff Therapist

-Leslie Peck, LICSW, LCSW, earned her Master of Social Work from the University of Washington, along with a Bachelor’s in Human Services and an Associate’s in Criminal Justice.
-She brings over 25 years of experience across Child Welfare Systems, Department of Corrections, Community Mental Health, and Hospice.
-Leslie is licensed in Washington and Nevada and holds Clinical Supervision Certifications in both states.
+I earned my Master of Social Work from the University of Washington, along with a Bachelor's in Human Services and an Associate's in Criminal Justice.
+I bring over 25 years of experience across Child Welfare Systems, Department of Corrections, Community Mental Health, and Hospice.
+I am licensed in Washington and Nevada and hold Clinical Supervision Certifications in both states.

 Grace Smith, LCSW